Metro (British newspaper): Controversies

-In the run-up to the 2015 United Kingdom general election, the then UK Independence Party leader Nigel Farage refused to be interviewed by Metro, accusing them of bias against his party.
+In the run-up to the 2015 United Kingdom general election, the then UK Independence Party leader Nigel Farage declined to be interviewed by Metro, accusing them of bias against his party.
 This was denied by the newspaper's editor.
 All other national party leaders agreed to be interviewed, including Conservative prime minister David Cameron and Labour leader Ed Miliband.

 Before the 2016 United Kingdom European Union membership referendum, Metro published a cover-wrap advert on behalf of the Leave campaign, paid for by the Democratic Unionist Party.
 The following day, the newspaper published another cover-wrap advert, this time from the Remain campaign.
 Editor Ted Young said both adverts, which each cost more than £250,000 to place, generated around 300 complaints each, accusing the newspaper of both pro- and anti-Brexit bias.
 Concerns were subsequently raised over why the Democratic Unionist Party placed an advert in Metro because the newspaper does not publish in Northern Ireland.

-In May 2019, the paper was condemned by the National Union of Journalists and the Public and Commercial Services Union after an internal document leaked to The Guardian showed evidence that Amber Rudd, Secretary of State for Work and Pensions, had authorised the use of at least £250,000 of public money for a ten-week run of advertorials to be placed in Metro newspapers to "challenge the myths" around the government's controversial Universal Credit programme.
+In May 2019, the paper was condemned by the National Union of Journalists and the Public and Commercial Services Union, after an internal document leaked to The Guardian showed evidence that Amber Rudd, Secretary of State for Work and Pensions, had authorised the use of at least £250,000 of public money for a ten-week run of advertorials to be placed in Metro newspapers to "challenge the myths" around the government's controversial Universal Credit programme.
 The Trussell Trust also ran a counter-campaign called "Universal Credit Uncovered".
 In June 2019, the Daily Mirror reported that 80 UK charities had filed a complaint to the Advertising Standards Authority over "misleading Universal Credit adverts in Metro".
 In July 2019, the Advertising Standards Authority announced it was launching an investigation into the DWP ads.
-The move came after the Morning Star revealed that the Metro had not run the controversial ads in its 3 July 2019 print edition.
 On 5 November 2019, the Advertising Standards Authority ruled that the campaign was misleading, branding the ads "exaggerated" and in some cases "unsubstantiated".
 The Advertising Standards Authority upheld three complaint points whilst partially upholding a fourth.